Tribal Historic Preservation Office

 THPO is a federally appointed position established by Section 106 of the National Historical Preservation Act of 1966.
 This regulation requires Federal agencies, and those using federal funding, or who are on federal land, to take into account the effects of the undertakings on historic properties, traditional cultural properties, and cultural resources.

-Role of the THIPO
+Role of the THPO

 - We protect those resources through the National Historic Preservation Act, Section 106, which outlines the protection of cultural resources and traditional cultural properties.
 We locate and identify those traditional sites, items, structures and practices, and register them in the national archive, preserving their significance.

 - Criteria for the national register include the history of the property, how the tribe has used or relied upon it to engage in cultural traditions, as well as the continued use of the area, structure or item.
-Many of our registered cultural properties are still in use today in the tribe.
+Many of our registered cultural properties are still in use today by the tribe.

 - We review permits and applications for projects such as new housing, building development, mooring buoy and other marine installations like docks and marinas to make sure our cultural, historical, and environmental resources are preserved.